The Do's and Don'ts of Firewall Audit Tools

-If the only thing a workflow tool adds is a few firewall specific fields, you should question if it is worth replacing the system you already have in place.
-Instead, the workflow should solve some real pain with the firewall change process.
-The biggest issue is making sure the right change is made.
-This is where FireMon's Policy Planner stands alone.
-With a feature called Rule Recommendation, that is integrated right into the workflow process, Policy Planner will recommend what change (if any) should be made to the firewall policy.
+If the only thing a workflow tool does is add specific fields, you should question if it is worth it.
+Instead, the workflow should automate the challenges in the change process.
+For example, it is necessary to make sure the right change is made to any network device.
+So, any workflow automation tool should have rule recommendation that is integrated right into the workflow process.
+FireMon will recommend what change (if any) should be made to the firewall policy.
 Too often, unnecessary or ineffective changes are made.
-Rule Recommendation prevents these mistakes by identifying if a change is necessary, what change should be made and just as critical, where in the policy the change should be made.
-This not only prevents mistakes, but drastically reduces the time and effort to make the change.
-This is what a workflow tool should do: automate and improve efficiency and effectiveness.
+Rule recommendation prevents mistakes by identifying if a change is necessary, what change should be made and just as critical, where in the policy the change should be made.
+Aside from minimizing mistakes, you can drastically reduce the time and effort to make the change.
+This is what automated workflow really means: automatically improve efficiency and effectiveness.

 In most cases, start small.
 Using the 80-20 rule, focus on the big problems with easy solutions.
 For example, using FireMon's rule usage analysis, you can identify unused rules that can be removed from a policy.
-If you are facing a compliance audit that requires justifying your rulebase, just think how much simpler that task will be if you first delete 35% of your policy that is unused.
+If you are facing a compliance audit that requires justifying your rule set, just think how much simpler that task will be if you first delete 35% of your policy that is unused.
 Implement effective change management right out of the box.
 If you have problems with administrators making bad changes, start with effective monitoring and be alerted about those changes.
-With no change to the existing process, you can begin to change behavior.
+With no change to the existing process, you can begin to nudge behavior in the right direction.

-Over time, begin to take advantage of the full power of the system.
-Refine your policies to meet your desired goals.
+Then, begin to refine your policies to meet your desired goals.
 Now that you have FireMon in place, it is possible to monitor and enforce more comprehensive policies.
 Improve your change process with more effective, real-time assessments of all changes.
 Implement workflow to more proactively manage change.
 This is what management, and FireMon, is all about.
 Don't just fix it once, fix it for good.

 Enterprise networks can be large, complex, distributed environments.
 You don't funnel all your network traffic through one choke point, so don't buy a management product that tries to do it either.
 Scalable management solutions should solve the following problems: